-The massive 12m slope on the site initially posed a major challenge to the design team, particularly in light of the accessibility aspirations, reduced space standards & budget.
+The massive 12m slope on the site initially posed a major challenge, particularly in light of the accessibility aspirations, reduced space standards and budget.

-However, by working collaboratively with the design team, we were able to propose a solution that maximised the site by working with the site’s natural contours & levels, allowing us to achieve the following:
+However, by working collaboratively with the design team, we were able to propose a solution that maximised the site by working with the natural contours and levels, allowing us to achieve the following:

-- school built into the hillside, which reduced the footprint to be less than the existing school building & opened up the site to ensure space standards were met for external playspace & amenity
+- school built into the hillside, which reduced the footprint to be less than the existing school building, and opened up the site to ensure space standards were met for external playspace and amenity;

-- 3 floors which utilized site levels to allow each floor to have direct access to external teaching & playspaces without relying on terraces or roof gardens
+- 3 floors which utilized site levels to allow each floor to have direct access to external teaching and playspaces, without relying on terraces or roof gardens;

-- an almost perfect north-south orientation, allowing maximum passive control of daylighting & solar control
+- an almost-perfect north-south orientation, allowing maximum passive control of daylighting and solar control.

-The arrangement of the school allowed for clear access in & around the school, allowing the site to become almost entirely (DD) accessible through carefully crafted landscape & use of the central lift to provide access to each level & associated landscaped areas.
+The arrangement of the school allowed for clear access in and around the school, allowing the site to become almost entirely (DD) accessible through carefully crafted landscape and use of the central lift to provide access to each level and associated landscaped areas.

-During our engagement with the planning department pre-planning, it was discovered that the school site had been declared a Site of Important Nature Conservation due to its natural habitat areas.
-We responded to this by making it a core concept of the school, significantly increasing the biodiversity of the site & referencing this in both the interior design & selection of materials, both externally & internally.
+During our engagement with the planning department pre-planning, it was discovered that the school site had been declared a Site of Important Nature Conservation, due to its natural habitat areas.
+We responded to this by making it a core concept of the school, significantly increasing the biodiversity of the site and referencing this in both the interior design and selection of materials, both externally and internally.

 ‘I like the school because I like the space in the playground.
 My favourite part is the hall’